 It was the shelf life.
 Once you order these and open them, you’ve got a very narrow time to use them up before they expire, as in a few weeks.
 That sets you up for a race in how to use as much of this in as short a time as possible, versus the looming deadline by which you need to toss it all in the garbage.

-Buyer’s Guide: How to Find the Best Coffee Syrup
+Buyer’s Guide: Selecting the Best Coffee Syrup

 Choosing the perfect coffee syrup is all about your personal preferences.
 It starts with a pretty simple decision: What tastes good to you?
 You probably want your coffee to taste as good as possible, so buying a syrup that looks good on paper but doesn’t work for your taste buds isn’t going to do you any good.